 The four Collaborative members (Fair Food Network, Food Research and Action Center, National Sustainable Agriculture Coalition, and PolicyLink) continue to engage their constituencies around a healthy food, healthy economies framework — articulating the interrelationship between healthy food access, rural and urban economic development, and sustainable and local food systems.
 The Collaborative is active in monitoring the implementation of the FINI grant program, HFFI, and other USDA food systems programs to ensure they maximize benefits in low-income communities and communities of color.
-Currently, the Collaborative is developing a strategy to utilize the federal food and farm programs to stimulate local action to strengthen food access and food systems.
+Currently, the Collaborative is developing a strategy to utilize federal food and farm programs to stimulate local action to strengthen food access and food systems.
 In addition, the Partnership is conducting exploratory research on equity issues facing food system workers, including overarching structural issues and potential policy levers for change.
 Food system workers were identified as a priority in the current Convergence Partnership strategic plan as a potential opportunity for deepening the equity impact of the Partnership’s food system efforts.

 Local & State Efforts

 The Michigan Good Food Fund is a public-private loan and grant fund created to increase access to healthy food and drive economic development and job creation to grow Michigan’s economy.
 The fund provides flexible capital and grants to food enterprises often overlooked by traditional banking institutions.
-The Fund is supported with a federal grant from the Healthy Food Financing Initiative (HFFI) and Michigan partners — Fair Food Network, W.K.
+The Fund is supported by a federal grant from the Healthy Food Financing Initiative (HFFI) and Michigan partners — Fair Food Network, W.K.
 Kellogg Foundation, Michigan Food Policy Council, Michigan State University’s Center for Regional Food Systems, AFPD, Growing Hope, and MOSES.
-Capital Impact, a Community Development Finance Instiution (CDFI), manages the Fund.
+Capital Impact, a Community Development Finance Institution (CDFI), manages the Fund.

 Unlike other healthy food financing efforts that are primarily focused on retail, the Michigan Good Food Fund supports projects across the food value chain including healthy food production, distribution, processing, and retail that benefits underserved communities across the state.
 By investing in projects like these, the Michigan Good Food Fund will help ensure equitable access to food, jobs, and flexible investment capital; encourage sustainable environmental practices; and increase the sourcing supply of locally grown and regionally produced foods in underserved areas of Michigan.